What is Stress?

 Stress can affect your physical health, your mental health, and your behavior.
-In response to stressful stimuli, your body turns on its biological response: chemicals and hormones are released that are meant to help your body rise to the challenge.
-Your heart rate increases, your brain works faster and becomes razor sharp, you have a sudden burst of energy.
-This response is natural and basic; it’s what kept our ancestors from falling victim to hungry predatorsStress overload, however, can have harmful effects.
-We cannot eliminate stress from our lives, but we can learn to avoid and manage it.
+In response to stressful stimuli, your body turns on its biological response.
+Chemicals and hormones are released that are meant to help your body rise to the challenge.
+Your heart rate increases, your brain works faster, you have more focus, and you experience a sudden burst of energy.
+This response is natural and basic; it’s what kept our ancestors from falling victim to hungry predators.

 Is All Stress Bad?

 No, not all stress is bad.
-In fact, it can be healthy because it helps us avoid accidents, power through unexpected deadlines, or stay clear minded in chaotic situations.
+In fact, it can be healthy because it helps us avoid accidents, power through unexpected deadlines, or stay clear-minded in chaotic situations.
 But stress is meant to be temporary.
 Once we’ve passed the “fight or flight” moment, our bodies should return to a natural state—heart rate slows, muscles release, breathing returns to normal.
-But the circumstances of chronic stress so many of us face as a result of the pressures and demands of our modern lives means our bodies may frequently be in a heightened state with our heart pumping hard and our blood vessels constricted.
+But the circumstances of chronic stress so many of us face as a result of the pressures and demands of our modern lives mean our bodies may frequently be in a heightened state with our heart pumping hard and our blood vessels constricted.
 Over time, these physiologic demands begin to take a toll on the body.
 This is the unhealthy side of stress.

 Acute stress is your body’s immediate reaction to a new challenge, event, or demand—the fight or flight response.
-As the pressures of a near-miss automobile accident, an argument with a family member, or a costly mistake at work sink in, your body turns on this biological response.
+You may experience a biological response to cope with the pressures of a near-miss automobile accident, an argument with a family member, or a costly mistake at work.
 Acute stress isn’t always caused by negative stress; it’s also the experience you have when riding a roller coaster or having a person jump out at you in a haunted house.

 Severe acute stress such as stress suffered as the victim of a crime or life-threatening situation can lead to mental health problems, such as post-traumatic stress disorder or acute stress disorder.

-Instead, the goal of stressmanagement is to identify a person’s stressors—what it is that causes him or her the most problems, or demands the most energy—and find ways to overcome the negative stress those things normally induce.
+Instead, the goal is to identify a person’s stressors—what it is that causes him or her the most problems, or demands the most energy—and find ways to overcome the negative stress those things normally induce.